smythg4/go-database/README.md

 # Go-Database

-A handrolled database implementation in Go, built from scratch as a learning project to understand database internals.
+A from-scratch database implementation in Go, built to answer the question: 'How does this actually work?'
+Spoiler: slotted pages, breadcrumb stacks, and more off-by-one errors than I'd like to admit.

 ## Features